Roadside Cameras Infected with WannaCry Virus Invalidate 8,000 Traffic Tickets

 The bad guys accidentally did society a favor.

+I'm not a "Linux is going to be the new desktop" guy.
+But for this type of non user device why on earth would you put a desktop OS on it?

-Some justice served (Score:4, Insightful)
+Some justice served (Score:5, Insightful)

 Re: Holy negation Batman!
 (Score:2)